-If you want to understand exactly how much FAFSA can cover based on your financial need and school type, visit our guide on how much FAFSA can cover for detailed breakdowns and examples.
+If you want to see how much FAFSA can cover based on your financial need and school type, visit our guide on how much FAFSA can cover for detailed breakdowns and examples.

 Table of Contents